 Dr. Langford and his wife, Sudie, have two boys – Alan and Griffin.
 He enjoys spending time with his family, playing baseball and soccer, fishing with his sons, and the occasional hunting trip.
 And yes, it appears that his sons are allergic as well.
 While old dogma would hold that newborns must see several seasons before developing seasonal allergies, you should have seen young Griffin’s first summer in the grass.

 Dr. Langford is a season ticket holder for the Georgia Bulldogs football team and enjoys cheering on his Bulldogs, win or lose.
-He previously taught first grade Sunday School at Ingleside Baptist Church where he and his wife, Sudie, are members.
+He and his wife, Sudie, are members of Ingleside Baptist Church.
 Sudie hails from Waynesboro, Georgia, the Bird Dog Capital of the World, as they say on their water tower.

 Georgia is home and Dr. Langford has not strayed far from his roots.
 He enjoys an occasional Sunday afternoon trip to Juliette for fried green tomatoes after church, Georgia Bob’s barbecue, and Bryan’s Subs in Dublin – but don’t bring it up unless you have ten minutes to talk!